Sziloyoo/webgl-player/README.md

 ```

 # Displaying text
 Text position are loaded from the glTF file.
-In the glTF root a `text` object contains all label positons.
+In the glTF root, a `text` object contains all label positons.
 When loading the scene, 3D labels are generated to the given positions.

 ```